risk-first/website/risks/Communication-Risk.md

 #### Backward Compatibility

-Backwards Compatibility mitigates [Protocol Versioning Risk](Communication-Risk.md#protocol-versioning-risk).
+Backwards Compatibility mitigates [Protocol Risk](Communication-Risk.md#protocol-risk).
 This means supporting the old protocol until it falls out of use.
 If a supplier is pushing for a change in protocol it either must ensure that it is Backwards Compatible with the clients it is communicating with, or make sure they are upgraded concurrently.
 When building [web services](https://en.wikipedia.org/wiki/Web_service), for example, it's common practice to version all API's so that you can manage the migration.
 Something like this:

  - Supplier publishes `/api/v1/something`.
  - Clients use `/api/v1/something`.